Optimization of GNN Training Through Half-precision: Mixed-Precision GNN Training: Analysis, Related Works, and Overview

 \subsection{{\halfgnn} Overview}

-First of all, {\halfgnn} adopts the half2-based design and shows the challenges and solutions in adoption.
-We then show that the resultant design would continue to suffer from the overflow issue identified earlier as the root cause of the value overflow is reduction-related designs of float-based sparse kernels which are not suited directly for half-precision computation.
-We further show that reduction-related design continues to be the root cause of performance bottlenecks.
+The proposed {\halfgnn} tackles the performance and accuracy issues together.
+First, {\halfgnn} adopts the half2-based design to arrive at a better half-precision baseline and shows unique challenges in its adoption.
+It proposes \textit{edge-feature mirroring}, \textit{feature padding} for odd vertex features, and introducing \textit{sub-warps} to impart better thread utilization to adopt half2.
+However, reduction-related design, including reliance on atomic write, continues to cause performance bottlenecks.
+Lastly, the resultant design would still suffer from the overflow issue, whose root cause is reduction-related designs.

-To this end, {\halfgnn} proposes \textit{half4} and \textit{half8} vector data-type to improve performance for SDDMM by minimizing the inter-thread communication cost which indirectly improves the instruction level parallelism to offer better data-load performance.
-We further propose \textit{discretized reduction} scaling to protect against overflow in SpMM by exploiting the built-in degree-norm scaling.
-The proposed solution is also very well suited to provide workload balancing.
-We then introduce a staging buffer to remove atomic write, the root cause of performance bottleneck in half-precision SpMM.
+To this end, {\halfgnn} further proposes \textit{half4} (64 bits) and \textit{half8} (128 bits) vector data types, packing four and eight half-precision data respectively.
+These two vector types natively support data loading.
+Utilizing them improves SDDMM performance by minimizing the inter-thread communication cost, which indirectly improves the instruction-level parallelism to offer better data-load performance.
+For SpMM, \textit{discretized reduction} scaling is proposed where only a finite batch of neighbors is reduced and degree scaled before moving to the next batch of neighbors.
+The design allows us to implement multiple workload-balancing solutions.
+We then introduce a staging buffer to remove atomic write, the root cause of the performance bottleneck in half-precision SpMM.
+This design also protects against overflow in SpMM due to the discrete nature of reduction and degree-norm scaling.

-The proposed solutions are generic and apply to edge-parallel and vertex-parallel sparse kernels.
-However, {\halfgnn} recommends an edge-parallel solution for the best performance.
+The proposed solutions are generic and apply to both the edge-parallel and the vertex-parallel sparse kernels.
+E.g., the discretized reduction is very well suited to provide workload balancing in edge-centric and vertex-centric sparse kernels.
+However, {\halfgnn} recommends an edge-parallel solution for the best performance, which we discuss in detail, while we also show its applicability in a vertex-parallel solution(\cref{sec.exp.microbenchmark}) of Huang et al.~\cite{huang2021understanding}.